Pogroms during the Russian Civil War: Background

-The first major pogroms (1917-1918)
+The first major pogroms (1917–1918)

-Antisemitic violence increased dramatically during the first world war in 1914.
-With the start of Russian Civil War pitting Bolshevik Red Army forces and against anti-Bolshevik White Army forces, large numbers of weapons fell into the hands of irregular armed forces, and both civil authorities and traditional social ties weakened.
+Antisemitic violence increased dramatically during the First World War in 1914.
+With the start of the Russian Civil War pitting Bolshevik Red Army forces against the anti-Bolshevik White Army forces, large numbers of weapons fell into the hands of irregular armed forces, and both civil authorities and traditional social ties weakened.
 In this context, Jews became a particular target of attacks.
 Antisemitic canards, such as a belief in an international Jewish conspiracy or that prominent Jews such as Trotsky, Zinoviev, and Kamenev supported the Red Army, were widely propagated.

 Nearly all military or political initiatives against the Bolsheviks in Ukraine adopted antisemitic rhetoric.
 Historian Peter Kenez has argued that antisemitism was a focal point of the anti-Bolshevik White movement's ideology, reaching a fanaticism during the revolutionary and civil war period comparable to that of the later Nazi movement.
 Disagreeing, historians Richard Pipes and Orlando Figes have argued that the White's movement antisemitic activity was above all motivated by nationalist sentiment and greed.
 Historian Oleg Budnitskii has stated that civil war antisemitic activities were inflamed by years of antisemitism in the army during the First World War; acting on the view of Jews as disloyal outsiders, imperial Russian authorities deported hundreds of thousands of Jews from areas near the front line, prompting frequent pogroms against those being deported.

 Antisemitism increased further after the 1917 February Revolution, and did not abate after the October Revolution.
 Between November and December 1917, there were antisemitic pogroms in sixty towns, including Bender, Tiraspol, Kharkiv, Kiev and Vitebsk.

 In January 1918, Central Council of Ukraine promulgated a declaration of independence of the Ukrainian People's Republic.
 Of the territory that would later become part of the Soviet Union, the largest number of Jews lived in Ukraine (1.6 million out of 2.6 million).
 The General Jewish Labour Bund, which had supported Ukrainian autonomy, this time opposed separation from Russia.
 Other socialist parties abstained from support for the declaration.
 The Ukrainian national movement was infuriated by the lack of support for independence.

 Already by the middle of the month there were pogroms in Bratslav, combined with looting and arson.
 On 20 January in Kiev, during the fights between Ukrainian nationalist and Soviet forces, over a hundred Jews were killed and Jewish shops were plundered.
 Ukrainian nationalists arrested members of the First All Russian Congress of Jewish Fighters, and shot an organizer for the Ukrainian Union of Jewish Fighters, I. Gogol.